peterchafe/MediaCatalog/plan.md

 - **Set Up ASP.NET Core**: Create a new ASP.NET Core project and set up a web service.
 - **Define Controllers**: Define controllers for handling HTTP requests, such as `MoviesController` to handle GET and POST requests for movie queries.
-- **Implement Endpoint Logic**: Implement the logic to query IMDb and store the results in the database using your repository.
+- **Implement Endpoint Logic**: Implement the logic to query IMDb using the TMDB API and store the results in the database using your repository.

 ---